 Bakersfield is quite the average, modern American city.
 The streets are lined with fast food restaurants and other active businesses.
 The downtown section is vibrant and comes alive with bright lights and

 Tucked away though, between the abundance of cannabis shops and neon lit massage salons, if you know where to look, you can find them.
 Often these new gambling hot spots operate right in the open, hidden behind a nondescript doorway.
 You wouldn’t know they were there unless you knew they were there.
 You have to be in the know.

 Many of these places can be found along the stretch of Chester Avenue that is Oildale’s major corridor.
-One such place has a locked glass door that you can look through and have to ring a doorbell to gain entry.
+One such locale has a locked glass door that you can look through and have to ring a doorbell to gain entry.
 Most of the owners are young people who look like they’d be more comfortable behind the counter of a convenience store.
 Others appear to be folks with tired eyes, who although they resemble the patrons who frequent the establishment, appear as if they wish they were someplace else.

 A man suddenly walks out of the back room and stands in the doorway.
 “Honey, we have to go,” he says.
 Desperation filled his voice.

 “No. One more.
 I got it this time” is the reply from a woman in the back, her voice full of certainty.

 He stands at the doorway firmly but sways slightly as if drawn to the backroom by an invisible wind.
 She finally catches up to him and they both start to head for the exit and then pause and look back for a moment before walking out.
 I could see wages trailing behind them like a trail of breadcrumbs soon to be devoured by hungry birds.
-I thought about apartment houses and trailer parks disappearing, a hungry baby in a crib.
+I thought about apartment houses and trailer parks disappearing, a famished baby in a crib.
 I saw these two at work the following Monday, their eyes downcast, shame and regret seeping from their tired pores.